 The Clinical Mental Health Counseling and School Counseling Master of Arts programs are committed to educating counselors who will provide effective growth-oriented interventions, advocacy, and leadership when serving the needs of individuals in the many diverse communities in which they work and reside.

-Plan of Study for the Full-Time SC Program
+Plan of Study for the Full-Time School Counseling Program

-The master’s degree in SC requires that a student complete 60 graduate credits (as outlined below) and pass a comprehensive exam administered during the final phase of the program.
+The master’s degree in School Counseling requires that a student complete 60 graduate credits (as outlined below) and pass a comprehensive exam administered during the final phase of the program.

 Fall Year 1